 Did they believe it?
 Perhaps partially, like we all do about God's marvelous promises!
 Sadly, turning away in unbelief did not bring about this life of promised increase in the good land.
-The Israelites proved that failing to believe God was a deadly error.
+They proved that failing to believe God was a deadly error.

 It is no different today.
 God's intentions are the same.
 Turning away still brings about a dismal outcome – the swift death of His best for us.